bheap/scala-silk/README.md

 6. DRY (yeah, we are all lazy)
 7. One or a million?
 Do you want your processes to run once or a million times ?
 Remember very little needs to be dynamic.

-## How Synapse obeys the laws
+## How Silk obeys the laws

 - Lowest common denominator tools are always chosen first, the right tool for the job
-- Re-use is king, the developers of Synapse are lazy
+- Re-use is king, the developers of Silk are lazy
 - Thought always comes first, code later
-- Synapse will always be simple and intuitive
+- Silk will always be simple and intuitive
-- Synapse will recommend tools you should be using, and will never try to do their job
+- Silk will recommend tools you should be using, and will never try to do their job
 - Caching is activated and aggressive by default, things only change when they need to
-- Synapse is opinionated
+- Silk is opinionated

 ## Getting started

-This section will walk you through the example site, synapse-sample-site.
+This section will walk you through the example site, silk-sample-site.

 ### Templates

 Most sites have at least one template, with a design including headers, footers, navigation etc.  This is where we start.
-Under synapse-sample-site/template there is a default template prepared for you called 'default.html'.
+Under silk-sample-site/template there is a default template prepared for you called 'default.html'.
 As indicated by its extension and mime-type this template is for html views.

-Do whatever you like in here as long as it is valid xhtml *and* contains a div tag with id 'synapse-template'.
+Do whatever you like in here as long as it is valid xhtml *and* contains a div tag with id 'silk-template'.

 The content of your individual views will be written into this div tag by our template mix in tool.